cmu-sei/redemption/doc/regression_tests.md

 ### `.ans` File Names

 Automated tests currently automatically name the resulting intermediate and repaired files based on the input `.c` filename and NOT including the filepath.
-The intermediate filenames are `<filenamePrefix>.{hand,brain,ear,nulldom}-out.json` and `<filenamePrefix>.ll` which are put into the default directory (in container, `/host/code/acr/test/step`) `redemption/code/acr/test/step/` if in your container, you previously set `export pytest_keep=true`.
+The intermediate filenames are `<filenamePrefix>.{brain,ear,nulldom}-out.json` and `<filenamePrefix>.ll` which are put into the default directory (in container, `/host/code/acr/test/step`) `redemption/code/acr/test/step/` if in your container, you previously set `export pytest_keep=true`.
 (CAUTION: Automated tests of the same `.c` filename but different alerts and/or compile commands files will overwrite test results files from each other.
 JIRA issue 238 will address modifying intermediate filenames to avoid collisions.)

 ### Warnings for Un-located Alerts

-When the redemption tool cannot match an alert to a location in the source code, the hand module has an option to print an error message `Warning: Missing ast_id for alert N`.
+When the redemption tool cannot match an alert to a location in the source code, the brain module has an option to print an error message `Warning: Missing ast_id for alert N`.
 To turn on this message, set the environment variable `acr_warn_unlocated_alerts` to `true`.

 ### Showing progress